PhD Opportunities

 Photonic Time Crystals and Timetronics

 Time crystals are an eagerly sought phase of matter in which time-translation symmetry is broken.
-This project will explore the physics of optically-driven transitions to the time crystal state in nanostructured materials, and potential applications to ”timetronics” - a new data processing technology harnessing the unique functionalities of time crystals.
+In this project, we explore the exciting physics of time crystals and the foundations of ‘timetronics’ - an information and data technology relying on the unique functionalities of this sophisticated yet esoteric state of matter.

 -